Examples

 The locked bank transfer illustrates an important property of DPOR: when operations are protected by a lock, DPOR explores far fewer interleavings because the only meaningful ordering question is which thread acquires the lock first.
 Compare the racy report against the locked report to see this directly.

-The stop_on_first=False parameter (used in all the examples above) tells DPOR to continue exploring after the first failure.
+The stop_on_first=False parameter (used by the examples/dpor_*.py scripts) tells DPOR to continue exploring after the first failure.
 The default stop_on_first=True stops as soon as a violation is found, which is usually what you want in a test suite.

 Real-World Case Study: SQLAlchemy ORM